natyarteagac/simple_shell/README.md

 # SIMPLE_SHELL

 Shell is a command interpreter who allows the user to communicate with the kernel throught instructions.
-It allows them to be executed also it permit the access to tools that allows to control the operation of the computer.
+It allows them to be executed also it permits the access to tools that allows to control the operation of the computer.

 ## Installation